WLEX-TV: History

 In 1964, Gay–Bell attempted to sell WLEX-TV to the Crosley Broadcasting Corporation for $2 million.
 Crosley officials cited the fact that WLEX-TV was the first UHF station in the nation to air network and local color programming among other factors for the purchase.
 However, months later, a new FCC rule barred ownership of stations with overlapping signal coverage areas.
-As WLEX-TV had a significant overlap with Crowley flagship WLWT in Cincinnati, the deal was called off.
+As WLEX-TV had a significant overlap with Crosley flagship WLWT in Cincinnati, the deal was called off.
 Instead of selling, Gay–Bell turned around and bought WCOV radio and television in Montgomery, Alabama.
 In 1968, WKYT-TV switched back to CBS from ABC, but ABC programs in Lexington moved to a new station, WBLG-TV, on June 2 of that year.
 Station ownership briefly returned to radio with the launch of WLEX-FM 98.1 in July 1969; the automated stereo rock station was sold five years later due to equipment problems and became WKQQ.

-Gay–Bell family ownership outlasted the original Gay and Bell (H. Guthrie Bell died in 1969 and J. Douglas Gay in 1988), as well as Harry Barfield, who had started with the station and became general manager and then chairman before dying in 1991.
+Gay–Bell family ownership outlasted the original Gay and Bell (H. Guthrie Bell died in 1969 and J. Douglas Gay in 1988).
+It also outlasted Harry Barfield, who had started with the station as one of its original salesmen, rising to became general manager and then chairman before dying in 1991.
 However, in 1998, with an impending conversion to digital television as well as a seller's market for television stations nationally, Gay–Bell opted to sell WLEX-TV.
-More than 30 parties expressed interest in purchasing WLEX-TV, including Jefferson-Pilot; however, the South Carolina-based Evening Post Publishing Company (now Evening Post Industries) emerged with the station in 1999, making WLEX-TV the company's only television property east of the Mississippi River and Lexington the company's largest market.
+By then, channel 18 was the last locally owned station in the market, though no Gay-Bell heirs were actively involved in station operations.
+More than 30 parties expressed interest in purchasing WLEX-TV, including Jefferson-Pilot; the South Carolina-based Evening Post Publishing Company (now Evening Post Industries) emerged with the station in 1999 for an undisclosed sum, making WLEX-TV the company's only television property east of the Mississippi River and Lexington the company's largest market.

 Unlike most NBC stations in the 1980s, WLEX did not have a complete NBC weekend morning lineup.
-WLEX produced multiple locally-produced shows such as Call the Doctor, In the Know, and Winner's Circle, as well as local and nationally syndicated sports coverage and reruns of The Beverly Hillbillies.
+WLEX produced multiple locally produced shows such as Call the Doctor, In the Know, and Winner's Circle, as well as local and nationally syndicated sports coverage and reruns of The Beverly Hillbillies.
 At the time, it aired in NBC's Saturday Morning cartoon slots, replacing multiple cartoon programs that normally aired on NBC.

 In November 2009, WLEX added the Wazoo Sports Network, which was dedicated to Kentucky sports, on a digital subchannel as part of a service branded as WZLEX.
 Wazoo Sports filed for bankruptcy in December 2011; WLEX pulled the service at that time, with the station's general manager stating that Wazoo was "[not] strong enough to make a second commitment to it".
 Wazoo Sports would be replaced by MeTV.

 Cordillera Communications (the Evening Post subsidiary that operated its television stations) announced on October 29, 2018, that it would sell most of its stations, including WLEX, to the E. W. Scripps Company.
 The sale was completed on May 1, 2019.